Low Carb & Sugar Free Diplomat Cream Puffs. 2g carbs each.

 How to Make Low Carb & Sugar Free Diplomat Cream Puffs

-They are just like choux pastry, but without wheat
+Mine, on the other hand, are just like choux pastry, but obviously without wheat

 What Is Diplomat Cream?